flatironinstitute/sciware/07_RemoteWork/content.md

 ### Keep alive

-If your router (or, horrors, ISP) drops idle connections, enable keep-alives:
+If your router (or, horrors, ISP) drops idle connections, enable keep-alives

 ```
 ServerAliveInterval 60